-Recommenders – Conclusion extraction and giving recommendations to customers e-commerce is now a regular practice.
-FinTech owned e-commerce businesses are leading our e-commerce industry forward even while we are asleep.
+Recommenders – Conclusion extraction and giving recommendations to customers is now very common and regular practice in the e-commerce domain.
+FinTech owned e-commerce businesses are leading this industry forward even while we are asleep.
 Recommendation engines based on machine learning and AI capabilities help for better data analytics and predictions.
-How to recommend, how much to spend and what augmented experience give a succinct response to this with artificial intelligence combined with other data intelligence will explore here.
+How to recommend, how much to spend and what augmented experience give a succinct response are a few examples here.
+With artificial intelligence combined with other data intelligence, this industry is exploding already.

 This blog post is from my visit as a Keynote speaker in GCC Blockchain event in Dubai on 22 and 23 November 2017.
 I advocated for my area on AI and its subfield for FinTech.